-About the The Samisch King's Indian Uncovered - Cherniaev and Prokuronov
+About The Samisch King's Indian Uncovered - Cherniaev and Prokuronov.

 The Samisch King's Indian continues to be one of the fiercely contested openings in chess.
 White's play is based around an extremely solid center, and there's the very real possibility of launching a direct attack against the black king; a welcome change because often it is Black who goes gunning for checkmate in the King's Indian.
 But the Samisch is flexible too; if White wishes he can instead try to strangle Black with his obvious space advantage.
 It's these features that have made the Samisch such a popular weapon for White both at club level and with the world's elite.
 World Champions Botvinnik, Tal, Petrosian, Spassky, Karpov, Kasparov and Kramnik have all utilized the Samisch at one time or another, a testimony to the strong reputation of this opening.

 In this book, opening experts Alexander Cherniaev and Eduard Prokuronov present an up-to-date study of the Samisch and its many offshoots.
 Using illustrative games, they look at the traditional main lines, the trendy alternatives and the tricky sidelines, while outlining the typical tactical and positional ideas for both White and Black.
 A study of this book will allow the reader to begin playing either side of the Samisch with confidence in his or her own games.